SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/facet.md

 ## Facets

-To conclude this overview of ggplot2, we'll apply the same plotting instructions to different subsets of the data in panels called "facets".
-The `facet_wrap` function takes a `formula` argument that specifies the grouping on either side of a '~' using a factor in the data.
+To conclude this overview of [ggplot2](){:.rlib}, we'll apply the same plotting instructions to different subsets of the data, creating panels or "facets".
+The `facet_wrap` function takes a `vars` argument that, like the `aes` function relates a variable in the dataset to a visual element, the panels.

 ===

 ~~~r